HCaldwell95/watery-wordplay-wreck/README.md

 <a href="https://github.com/HCaldwell95/watery-wordplay-wreck" target="_blank">View the GitHub repository here</a>

 <em>Note: While developing this project, I recognised shortcomings in my demonstration of version control.
 To address this, I have reconstructed the repository, ensuring proper version control practices are now in place.
-You can find a link to the previous repository <a href="" target="_blank"> here</a>.</em>
+You can find a link to the correct repository <a href="https://github.com/HCaldwell95/watery-wordplay-wreck-submit" target="_blank"> here</a>.</em>

 # Table of Contents